 Try it Yourself!

-Open CodePen (a fun online coding playground).
+Open JSFiddle online editor (a fun online coding playground).

 Paste the code above into the HTML section.